rapidminer/gradle-plugin-rapidminer-extension/README.md

 		 * other RapidMiner extension dependencies.
 		 */
 		dependencies {

 			/*
 			 * Defines the minimum version of RapidMiner the extension needs to be loaded.
 			 * This version will be added to the compile classpath as provided dependency.
 			 * Default is '6.0.000'.
 			 */
 			rapidminer "5.3.000"

 			/*
+			 * Defines whether the old Ant artifact (com.rapidminer.studio:rapidmimer) should be
+			 * used of if the new Maven artifact (com.rapidminer.studio:rapidmimer-studio-core),
+			 * which is available since version 6.0.9, should be used.
+			 * By default it is set to 'false'.
+			 */
+			useAntArtifact true

+			/*
 			 * Syntax to add dependencies to other RapidMiner extensions.